jharwell/sierra/docs/usage/directories.rst

 SIERRA Source Code
 ------------------

-It is helpful to know how sierra is layed out, so it is easier to see how things fit together, and where to look for implementation details if (really `when`) SIERRA crashes.
+It is helpful to know how SIERRA is layed out, so it is easier to see how things fit together, and where to look for implementation details if (really `when`) SIERRA crashes.
 So here is the directory structure, as seen from the root of the repository.

+- ``core/`` - The parts of SIERRA which are (mostly) agnostic to the project being run.
+This is not strictly true, as there are still many elements that are tied to _my_ projects, but decoupling is an ongoing process.

-- ``generators/`` - Controller and scenario generators used to modify template .argos files to provide the setting/context for running experiments with variables.
+  - ``generators/`` - Generic controller and scenario generators used to modify template ``.argos`` files to provide the setting/context for running experiments with variables.

   - ``graphs/`` - Generic code to generate graphs of different types.

-- ``perf_measures/`` - Measures to compare performance of different controllers across experiments.
+  - ``perf_measures/`` - Generic measures to compare performance of different controllers across experiments.

   - ``pipeline/`` - Core pipline code in 5 stages:

     #.
 Generate inputs
     #.
 Run experiments
     #.
 Process results of running experiments (averaging, etc.)
     #.
 Generate graphs within a single experiment and between
        experiments in a batch.
     #.
 Generate graphs comparing batched experiments (not part of
        default pipeline).

+  - ``variables/`` - Genertic generators for experimental variables to modify template ``.argos`` files in order to run experiments with a given controller.

 - ``scripts/`` - Contains some ``.pbs`` scripts that can be run on MSI.
 Scripts become outdated quickly as the code base for this project and its upstream